lucashuy/burntbot/README.md

 Please refer to [INSTALLING.md](INSTALLING.md) for instructions on how to install the bot.

 ## Quick Start
 This is ment for a quick refresher for those that already have the bot installed.
-It is highly recommended you view the installing document before you continue.
+It is highly recommended you view the [INSTALLING.md](INSTALLING.md) document before you continue.

 Running `python start.py` will start the bot.
 Startup flags can be found below:
 ```